The Problem with Altcoins

 New ideas attract not only visionaries and pioneers but also charlatans and fools.
 The former group understands the nature and potential of the new idea and attempts to extend it in new ways.
 The latter observes the success of the former and expects similar results through blind imitation and empty hope, rather like the Melanesian cargo cults which arose after World War II when the American military abandoned its airports there.

 Some altcoins incorporate interesting new ideas, but there is an essential feature of Bitcoin which they all lack.
-It is not a matter of its technology, but rather of its history and community.
+It is not a matter of its technology, but rather of history and community.
 Quite simply, a medium of exchange that is more widely accepted on the market is more useful than one which is not.
 This is known as the network effect.
-Thus, an initial imbalance between two nearly equal media of exchange will benefit whichever is more widely accepted until a single one overwhelms the rest.
+An initial imbalance between two nearly equal media of exchange will benefit whichever is more widely accepted until a single one overwhelms the rest.
 There is no limit to this effect: ultimately one would always expect a single currency to overcome all its competitors.

 Because it was started earlier and has had a greater opportunity to grow and attract users, Bitcoin has a market larger by a wide margin than all the markets of all the altcoins put together, and this makes it vastly more useful as a currency.
 To defeat Bitcoin, an altcoin would require not just superior technology, but such vastly superior technology as to be an advance over Bitcoin comparable to the advance Bitcoin represents over fiat currency.
 Furthermore, a truly great innovation would much better serve people by being incorporated into future versions of Bitcoin rather than by requiring them to switch to something else.
 Indeed, the people who have proposed new ideas that are actually good, such as Zerocoin and mini-blockchain, did not develop their own currencies around them, but have simply described their usefulness as features.1